Entrepreneurs Free

 Black Wall Street was a term used to describe what two wealthy Black business districts in early twentieth century America?

-1. Harlem and Durham
+1. Chicago and Atlanta

 2. Tulsa (OK) and Atlanta